lucalista/shinestacker/docs/gui.md

 <img src='../img/gui-finder.png' width="300">

-Note that under Windows the app is located inside the *focusstack* folder.
+Note that under Windows the app is located inside the *focusstack* folder, and on macOS and Linux outside.

-The GUI has two main working areas: *Project* and *Retouch*.
+The GUI has two main working areas:

+* *Project*
+* *Retouch*

-Switcing from *Project* to *Retouch* can be done with the *FocusStack* main menu.
+Switcing from *Project* to *Retouch* can be done from the *FocusStack* main menu.

 ## Project area